 Point Hacks earns a range of commissions per applicant for this card.
 More about this →

-Westpac is offering 80,000 Qantas or Altitude Rewards points plus a discounted first year annual fee with the Altitude Black premium Amex and MasterCard account.
+Westpac has extended their offer of 80,000 Qantas or Altitude Rewards points plus a discounted first-year annual fee with the premium Altitude Black American Express and MasterCard until October.

 This product is geared towards those who can spend a decent amount on their card, want a high earn rate, are happy to pay the larger annual fee and will get value from airport lounges and elite hotel perks.